Convergence for score-based generative modeling with polynomial complexity: Results for reverse SDE's with estimated score

 \begin{restatable}[Predictor-corrector with $L^2$-accurate score estimate]{thm}{pctheorem} Keep the setup of Theorem~\ref{t:p}.
 Then for \fixme{$\etv^3 = O\pf{1}{(1+\sms/\smf)^2(1+\CLS/d)(\ln (\CLS d)\vee \CLS)}$}, if

 then Algorithm~\ref{a:pc} with appropriate choices of $T=\Te\pa{\ln(\CLS d) \vee \CLS \log\prc{\etv}}$, $N_{\fixme{m}}$, corrector step sizes $h_m$ and predictor step size $h$, produces a sample from a distribution $q_T$ such that $\TV(q_T,\pdata)<\etv$. \end{restatable} The assumption on $\etv$ is for convenience in stating our bound.
 In comparison to using the predictor step alone (Theorem~\ref{t:p}), note that in the bound on $\ep$, we obtain the improved rate of the corrector step as in Theorem~\ref{t:corrector-tv-chi2}; \fixme{this is because the predictor step only needs to track the actual distribution in $\chi^2$-divergence with error $O(1)$, and the final corrector steps are responsible for decreasing the error to $\etv$}.
 In comparison to the Annealed Langevin sampler (Algorithm~\ref{a:ald}, Theorem~\ref{t:ald}), which can be viewed as using the corrector step alone, adding a predictor step provides a better warm start for the distribution at the next smaller noise level, resulting in better dependence on parameters.
 Thus the predictor-corrector algorithm combines the strengths of the predictor and corrector steps.
+For real-world data, it can be challenging to estimate TV-distance between distributions given only samples, and hence difficult to check consistency with empirical observations.
+However, our claim that using a corrector can improve the convergence rate of DDPM/SMLD is consistent with the simulation results in Section 4.2 of~\cite{song2020score}.